-Josh Lederman is a White House reporter for The Associated Press (AP), where he covers politics, domestic policy and foreign affairs, and travels domestically and internationally with the president.
-He is also the AP’s lead reporter covering Vice President Joe Biden.
+Josh Lederman is a White House reporter for The Associated Press (AP), where he travels regularly with the president and covers politics, domestic policy and foreign affairs.
+He is also the AP’s lead reporter covering the vice president and part of the AP team covering the 2016 presidential election.

 In 2015, Lederman was honored by the White House Correspondents’ Association with Merriman Smith Memorial Award for presidential news coverage under deadline pressure.
 The award recognized Lederman’s reporting on the Secret Service and a fence-jumper who broke into the White House.